 Below are OFN advocacy toolkits and fact sheets on various policy issues.
 Please visit our Member Portal page for additional OFN Member advocacy tools, including toolkits and policy presentations.

 Submit a request today asking your member of Congress to fund the CDFI Fund at $250 million in FY18.
-Many congressional offices have an appropriations request form you will need to complete.
-Deadlines vary from office to office.
 OFN has prepared this toolkit with sample text and templates to assist you in submitting an appropriations request.
+The deadline for Senators to submit their appropriations request to the Senate Financial Services and General Government (FSGG) Subcommittee is Friday, May 26.

 Members of Congress and their staff can gain a more in-depth understanding of the work CDFIs are leading in their communities by visiting projects and meeting with borrowers.
 Send your request today to schedule a site visit during the next congressional recess.
 OFN has prepared this toolkit to assist you with your planning and advocacy efforts.